Back to Blog

 Ask someone you trust to sit with you while you go through paperwork.
 Not to do it for you, but to be there so you're not alone with a stack of envelopes and a dead person's signature on everything.

 If your spouse handled something you don't understand, say so.
 Tell the bank teller, the mechanic, the accountant.
-"My husband did this and I don't know how" is not a weakness.
+"My wife did this and I don't know how" is not a weakness.
 It's the truth, and most people will help you if you're honest about where you're starting from.

-And if you're reading this before you've lost anyone: talk to your spouse about end-of-life plans now, while it's still a conversation and not an emergency.
+If you're reading this before you've lost anyone: talk to your spouse about end-of-life plans now, while it's still a conversation and not an emergency.
 Know where the accounts are.
 Know the passwords.
 Know what they want.
 This is the kind of preparation that feels morbid until it saves you.

-The loneliness of being the one who's left
+The loneliness of the one who's left

 And some of it is practical.
 Friendships built around couple dynamics change when half of one couple is gone.
-You may find that the people who show up most aren't your longtime couple friends but the unexpected ones: a coworker, a neighbor, someone from your grief support group who knows exactly what 7 p.m. feels like.
+You may find that the people who show up aren't longtime couple friends but unexpected ones: a coworker, a neighbor, someone from your grief support group who knows exactly what 7 p.m. feels like.

 Loneliness after losing a spouse is worth taking seriously.
 The AARP reports that social isolation among widowed people is one of the strongest predictors of long-term health decline.
 Staying connected matters, even when connecting feels exhausting.
 That doesn't mean forcing yourself into situations you hate.
 It means accepting the phone call, saying yes to the lunch, letting someone sit with you even when you'd rather be alone.